VURB

 Energy modelling tools account for heat stored or released from the ground:

 The soil beneath the slab works like a thermal battery that stores and discharges heat from the house.
 Therefore, it has a great capacity to offset the heating or cooling demand of the house.
-Thermal mass is more accurately considered in VURB method.
-Hence, buildings with a slab on ground have a higher chance to have a cheaper construction cost with VURB.
+Thermal mass is more accurately considered in the VURB method.
+Hence, buildings with a slab on ground have a higher chance of having a cheaper construction cost with VURB.

 Holistic integration of building zones and their fabrics and glazing:

-Energy modelling tools allow for a more complex integration of building elements in energy balance, and hence the model may represent a deeper sense to obtain building energy demand.
+Energy modelling tools allow for a more complex integration of building elements in energy balance, and hence the model may represent a deeper sense of obtaining building energy demand.
 For example, solar heat gains from a large window can be transmitted inside the room and absorbed by the concrete slab with a high thermal mass.
 In the sun’s absence, the heat is then transformed back into the zone and offsets heating demand.
-Therefore, large north glazing, to a degree may be beneficial to some houses if the complex nature of the building fabric integration could be understood and undertaken.
-In our experience, buildings with large glazing to floor area ratios may gain better deals using VURB than the Star Rating method.
+Therefore, large north glazing, to a degree, may be beneficial to some houses if the complex nature of the building fabric integration could be understood and undertaken.
+In our experience, buildings with large glazing-to-floor area ratios may gain better deals using VURB than the Star Rating method.

 VURB model can be readily used for other assessments

-With a little modification, VURB model can be used for daylight modelling where compliance with Part P2.4.4 Natural Light is required by the council.
+With a little modification, the VURB model can be used for daylight modelling where compliance with the NCC 2022 Housing Provisions, Part 10.5 (Light) is required by the council.
 Also, with a VURB model, a CFD analysis can be undertaken for natural ventilation purposes and air movement assessments.

-Best method to predict building’s heating & cooling demand in the design stage
+Best method to predict a building’s heating & cooling demand in the design stage

 Determine the size of HVAC equipment and annual energy use:

-Outcomes of energy modelling from VURB closely represents the actual energy demand of the Proposed Building.
-This information is useful to architects, builders and especially building services engineers.
-Once the HVAC equipment size is determined, it’s easier to locate their location with respect to the view, weight, and to estimate the overall cost of the HVAC system.
+Outcomes of energy modelling from VURB closely represent the actual energy demand of the Proposed Building.
+This information is useful to architects, builders, and especially building services engineers.
+Once the HVAC equipment size is determined, it’s easier to locate its location with respect to the view, weight, and to estimate the overall cost of the HVAC system.

 Undertake feasibility analysis for different energy source options:

-Hour by hour heating and cooling demand of the proposed building is the key parameter to estimate what equipment or renewable option is most feasible for the building.
-It’s wise to consider referring to a professional feasibility assessment company that also undertakes VURB option for energy compliance.
-Once the Proposed Building is modelled and deemed to be compliant, the hour by hour results can also be used to determine what energy source option is the most suitable to meet the building demand.
+Hour-by-hour heating and cooling demand of the proposed building is the key parameter to estimate what equipment or renewable option is most feasible for the building.
+It’s wise to consider referring to a professional feasibility assessment company that also undertakes the VURB option for energy compliance.
+Once the Proposed Building is modelled and deemed to be compliant, the hour-by-hour results can also be used to determine which energy source option is the most suitable to meet the building’s demand.

-Unlike NatHERS, Class 1b benefits from VURB method
+Unlike NatHERS, Class 1b benefits from the VURB method

 NatHERS Star Rating involves Class 1a, but VURB covers both Class 1a and Class 1b buildings.